bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-02-05-finally-sunday.md

 True, much of the energy which characterised the work of the young Truffaut has turned to stylistic devices, almost to the point of self-parody, as in the opening sequence in which a young man tries to pick up Fanny Ardant on the street, but good-naturedly accepts that she is going the other way.
 On the other hand, one can be grateful that the semi-comic, semi-tragic pursuit of the magic woman which has dogged many of the more recent films has here been reduced to its proper status of McGuffin.
 Trapped in the phone box at the end, Philippe Laudenbach reveals he did it all for women, but the confession, which has been central to earlier works, here registers about as much as the microfilm in the statuette in _North by Northwest_.

 The parallels with Hitchcock films are inevitable, explicitly encouraged by Truffaut himself.
 And, at the risk of offending one of cinema criticism’s most unquestionable canons, I would say he brings it all off rather better than the master in his recently re-released foray into similar territory with _The Trouble with Harry_.
 What Hitchcock rather archly does for small-town America there, Truffaut lovingly does for small-town France, artificialised here according to a set of rules as specifically French as those which govern the Hitchcock film are undoubtedly American, with that fascination for the very ordinary eccentric – the diminutive, elderly gentleman who runs the Marseilles detective agency –and the idiosyncratically obsessive behaviour of his more central characters.
 In a curious kind of way, the film seems to be as much a _hommage_ to a certain kind of French cinema – Autant-Lara’s _La Traversee de_ Paris, perhaps – as to Hitchcock.
 Above all, though, it remains a doodle, some of its figures skilfully suggestive, others merely decorative, some undoubtedly botched.
 But for all that, it is Truffaut’s most entertaining and watchable film since _Day for Night_ –which, come to think of it, was also taken to task for being neither angry nor innovative.
-Who’d be a battle cry?<br>
+Who’d be<br> a battle cry?<br>
 **Nick Roddick, _Sight and Sound_, Winter 1983-84**<br>

 **FINALLY, SUNDAY!
 (VIVEMENT DIMANCHE!)**<br>